EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 ##### Client Credentials

-If you are using the Client Credentials grant, there is a minor change in the responses from userinfo and introspection endpoints.
+If you are using the Client Credentials grant, there is a minor change in the responses from UserInfo and Introspection Endpoints.
 The **Client ID** of the client is **not** released as the `sub` claim any more and has replaced with by the `client_id` claim.
 The `sub` contains the identifier of the client which is unique, non-reassignable and scoped `@egi.eu`.